-A diverse team works together to figure out the best way to accomplish tasks.
+A diverse team works together to determine the best way to accomplish tasks.
 You want a nice mix of young college graduates, experienced professionals, and people from all cultures.

-A new marketing staff member is full of exciting and fresh takes about getting the word out.
+A new marketing staff member is full of exciting and fresh takes on getting the word out.
 They may be more comfortable with the digital world.

 An experienced professional has already made mistakes and knows how to avoid them.
-They can look at a campaign and tell you in an instant what will and won’t work.
+They can look at a campaign and tell you instantly what will and won’t work.

 A diverse team bounces ideas off one another in a mutually respectful way.
 Each member learns something from the others they can apply to their work.